mmartinezluis/Ruby-CLI-Project-Luis_Martinez/README.md

 ## Usage

-You can use QuotesApp to get a random quote, to get a quuote from a list of 5 categories or to get a quote from a list of 10 random authors.
-Just follow the provided instructions to get quoote(s) form you desired options.
+You can use QuotesApp to get a random quote, to get a quote from a list of 5 categories or to get a quote from a list of 10 random authors.
+Just follow the provided instructions to get a quote(s) from you desired options.

 ## Development